Kushil7145/YHills_CoreJava/README.md

 ## Conclusion
 This project provides a basic understanding of simulating elevator behavior using Java.
 Feel free to experiment with different scenarios, enhance the functionality, and explore more advanced concepts in elevator systems.

-For any questions or feedback, please reach out to Your Name.
+For any questions or feedback, please reach out to Kushilkumar1@gmail.com.

 Happy coding!